 Short blog post with practical tips, written for the design collaboration platform Mural.ly (online sticky notes!), which has kindly included the Compass as one of its framework templates (along with Business Model Canvass, Empathy Maps, and others).

 In response to Nicola Chin's thoughtful questions, including: Tell me about your passion project?
 Who's shoulders are you standing on?
 Your greatest learning?
 Challenge?
 Fear?
 Risk?
 Fun?
 How are you organizing people for this project?

 HIGH SCHOOL and COLLEGE Course descriptions

-More details and materials around two courses extensively based on the Compass: Caroline Meeks’ app design course at Prospect Hill Academy Charter High School, and my design-with-an-older-adult course with Caitrin Lynch at Olin College of Engineering.
+More details and materials around Compass-based course: Caroline Meeks’ app design courses at Prospect Hill Academy Charter High School; and my design-with-an-older-adult course with anthropologist Caitrin Lynch, and design-your-life course, at Olin College of Engineering

 Tara Martin's wonderful book about using our human technology to educate includes a chapter about how she adapted and used the Compass to understand and support educators when she began as an administrator.
 Thank you for educating from the heart, Tara, and enabling people to do so—including with Innovators' Compass!

 Dan's Medium piece highlighting a a project he did with his English students using the Compass that bridged English and Engineering to design for characters' needs in the novel To Kill a Mockingbird.